Worship Matters

 Is it wrong to retire old songs?

-If so, how do you know the right time?
+If they should be retired, how do you know the right time?

 Do we even need to be singing new songs?